Lucifer1207/mtech-thesis-recon/README.md

 ReCon_pipeline/stage_e8_qad.py :- This file is final step of ReCon pipeline.
 This trains student model(TinyBERT), using E8 Lattice Vector Quantization and using teacher_prob file(that gets generated after Stage2b).
 The teacher_model used here is:- FineTuned Teacher model(Bert-BASE) on cleaned dataset, that gets saved after Stage2b.

+ReCon_pipeline/stage_e8_qad_overload_diagnostic.py :- This is same file as that of stage_e8_qad.py but in this we're calculating how many weights after normalization are outside the codebook range.

+ReCon_pipeline/stage_e8_qad_student_normalized.py :- This is same file as that of stage_e8_qad.py but in this we're using normalization for student model + we're calculating how many weights after normalization are outside the codebook range.

+ReCon_pipeline/stage_e8_qad_both_teacher_student_normalized.py :- This is same file as that of stage_e8_qad.py but in this we're using normalization for noth teacher and student models + we're calculating how many weights after normalization are outside the codebook range.

 ReCon_pipeline/export_qad_recon_models.py :- this file is used to create .bin for student_model_lattice_e8(that gets created after stage_e8_qad.py run.
 This student_model_lattice_e8 is trained QAD student(TinyBERT) using teacher as BERT-Base.

 ReCon_pipeline/full_model_benchmark_recon.cpp :- Its primary purpose is to measure and verify how these models behave when executed on a target architecture (such as an Android device via adb).
 It basically creates ELF file.